GPlates Web Service

 Getting Started

-Demos in the D3.js Maps
+Demos with D3.js Maps

 EarthByte Group

-EarthByte group is an internationally leading eGeoscience collaboration between several Australian Universities, international centres of excellence and industry partners.
+EarthByte research group is an internationally leading eGeoscience collaboration between several Australian Universities, international centres of excellence and industry partners.
 One of the fundamental aims of the EarthByte Group is geodata synthesis through space and time, assimilating the wealth of disparate geological and geophysical data into a four-dimensional Earth model including tectonics, geodynamics and surface processes.
-The EarthByte Group is pursuing open innovation via collaborative software development, high performance and distributed computing, “big data” analysis and by making open access digital data collections available to the community.
+The EarthByte Group is pursuing open innovation via collaborative software development, high-performance and distributed computing, “big data” analysis and by making open access digital data collections available to the community.

 Contact Us